The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Summary and outlook

 We find evidence for a Luminosity-Diameter relation within Arp\,220, where larger sources are less luminous.
 The exact form of the relation is however hard to quantify because of a range of selection effects.
 The observed distributions of source luminosities and sizes are consistent with two underlying populations.
 One group consists of very radio luminous SNe where the emitting blast wave is still inside the dense, ionised CSM.
 The other group consists of less luminous and larger sources which are thought to be SNRs interacting with the surrounding ISM.

-In contrast to previous studies, we find that the observed number of very luminous SNe is consistent with expectations given a standard initial mass function and the total integrated star formation rate of the galaxy.
+Assuming all SNE type IIn reach the highest luminosities, and assuming the brightest sources we detect are IIns, we find that the observed number of very luminous SNe is consistent with expectations given a standard initial mass function and the total integrated star formation rate of the galaxy.
 This result should however be taken with care, as more detailed modeling of multiple sources is needed to better constrain the evolution, and in particular the ages, of the most luminous SNe.

-We show that the apparent rapid structural variability reported by \cite{batejat2012} can be explained in terms of convolution effects in regions with low surface brightness, rather than intrinsic source variability.
-However, we note the source 0.2227+0.482 as a possible AGN candidate, based on its observed lightcurves, measured size, and central position in the western nucleus.

 When extrapolating the observed luminosity function below our detection threshold we find that the population make up at most 20\% of the total radio emission from Arp\,220 at GHz frequencies.
 However, secondary CR produced when protons accelerated in the SNRs interact with the dense ISM and/or re-acceleration of cooled CRs by overlapping SNR shocks may increase radio emission from the sources below our detection threshold, compared to the extrapolated value.
 This mechanism may provide enough emission to explain the remaining fraction of the total radio flux density, and could potentially be constrained by future high-sensitivity observations.